-There are separate claims denial and approval processes for Health Services Claims (hospital, medical, mental health and substance abuse), Ancillary Health Services Claims (pharmacy, dental and vision), Long-Term Disability Claims, Pensioner's Death Benefit Claims and Life/AD&D Claims.
-These processes are described separately below.
+There are separate claims denial and approval processes for Health Services Claims (hospital, medical, mental/behavioral health and substance abuse), Ancillary Health Services Claims (pharmacy, dental and vision), Long-Term Disability Claims, Pensioner's Death Benefit Claims and Life/AD&D Claims.
+These processes are described separately on the following pages.
 Please review this information to ensure that you are fully aware of these processes and what you need to do in order to comply.

-Health Services Claims (Hospital, Medical, Mental Health and Substance Abuse) and Ancillary Health Services Claims (Pharmacy, Dental and Vision)
+Health Services Claims (Hospital, Medical, Mental/Behavioral Health and Substance Abuse) and Ancillary Health Services Claims (Pharmacy, Dental and Vision)